HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-license.md

 **Solution**:
 1. Verify that `configuration.licensing.kmsBaseUrl` is correctly set or empty (to use HCL-managed KMS)
-2. Contact HCL Support with the log excerpt and your KMS configuration

 ### Issue: Key resolution exceeded deadline